 Malnutrition and high infant mortality

 Children are particularly affected by the hunger crisis in Africa.
+There are far too many starving kids in Africa, every single affected kid is one too much.
 Malnutrition leads to physical and mental development delays and disorders and is a major cause of high infant mortality rates in sub-Saharan Africa.

 - According to UN data, 165 million children worldwide are too small for their age, or stunted, due to chronic malnutrition.
 Three quarters of these children live in sub-Saharan Africa and South Asia.
 In sub-Saharan Africa, 40% of children are affected; in South Asia, 39%.